 - Trim of excess fat from chicken and remove any pin feathers that may be left behind.

-- Remove giblets from center of chicken then rinse chicken.
-Dab dry with paper towels.
+- Remove giblets from center of chicken.
+Dab chicken well dry with paper towels.

 - Rub a cast iron skillet with a little vegetable oil then transfer chicken to skillet.

 - Season inside cavity with salt and pepper then stuff with garlic cloves, onion wedges and herbs.

 - Rub butter all over chicken and season with salt and pepper.

 - Tie chicken legs together and fold the wing tips back and tuck under chicken.